 |Major Groups > Boletes > Suillus > Suillus placidus|

-Ecology: Mycorrhizal with Pinus strobus (eastern white pine); growing alone, scattered, or gregariously; summer and fall; fairly widely distributed in northeastern North America, west to the Dakotas and southward with the Appalachian Mountains--corresponding with the natural range of the host tree (see the map on the linked page); also found in Europe where Pinus strobus has been introduced.
+Ecology: Mycorrhizal with Pinus strobus (eastern white pine); growing alone, scattered, or gregariously; summer and fall; originally described from Germany (Bonorden 1861), but appearing in Europe only with imported Pinus strobus; fairly widely distributed in northeastern North America, west to the Dakotas and southward with the Appalachian Mountains—corresponding with the natural range of the host tree (see the map on the linked page); reports from China and Japan probably represent a different species.
 The illustrated and described collection is from Minnesota.

 Cap: 4–9 cm; convex becoming broadly convex or nearly flat; sticky when fresh; white when young, darkening slightly with maturity to yellowish white or nearly yellowish; bald or nearly so; in age the gluten sometimes drying brownish.